cse112-sp24-group12/cse112-sp24-group12/logistics/workplans/workplan.md

 - Metrics [13 points]
 - (Temporarily) disable mobile access and provide appropriate warning message to user [2 points]
 - Make card hover/partial flip animation a little sleeker and more realistic [5 points]
-- Make star animation more performant (switch from left:/top: position:absolute -> transform:translate, or use canvas element if that doesn't work) [5 points]
 - Convert to SPA [13 points]
 - Convert deployment to a cleaner URL [5 points]
 - Convert camera display to a popover in settings menu [8 points]